 What type of leather never gets scratched?

 Real leather does not flake readily when properly cared for, and it ages beautifully!
 Owning a piece of leather is a luxury.
-Full Grain Leather is expensive, but you get a lot of bang for your dollars.
+Full Grain Leather is expensive, but you get a lot of bang for your buck.
 Next time you buy a leather item, be sure it's of good quality!

 Finally, it's essential to keep your leather moist and supple by using the right treatments for your particular item.
 Higher-quality leathers and materials do not crack or peel and effectively improve in appearance with time, but lower-quality leathers and materials do not have the same durability and endurance.

-Well, I must tell you price is indirectly proportional to leather quality and scratchability of the leather.
+Price is indirectly proportional to leather quality and scratchability of the leather.

 Full Grain Leather